akhazaei/NuPack-Pricing/README.md

 to the job:

-●-Without Exception, there is a flat markup on all jobs of 5%
+● Without Exception, there is a flat markup on all jobs of 5%

-●●-For each person that needs to work on the job, there is a markup of 1.2%
+● For each person that needs to work on the job, there is a markup of 1.2%

-●●-Markups are also added depending on the types of materials involved:
+● Markups are also added depending on the types of materials involved:

-○●-If pharmaceuticals are involved, there is an immediate 7.5% markup
+○ If pharmaceuticals are involved, there is an immediate 7.5% markup

-○●-For food, there is a 13% markup
+○ For food, there is a 13% markup

-○●-Electronics require a 2% markup
+○ Electronics require a 2% markup

-○●-everything else, there is no markup
+○ everything else, there is no markup

 Another system calculates the base price depending on how many products need to be